mantinhas/declaro/README.md

 sudo install -Dm644 /usr/local/share/declaro/config/apt-config.sh /etc/declaro/config.sh
 ```

-- For non-supported package managers:
+- For any other package managers:
     1. Download and install the corresponding dependencies and declaro repo
     2. Copy the template config file:
         ```bash